County of Marin Health and Human Services

 Wildfire Air Quality

-Follow the advice of your doctor or other health care provider about medicines and about your respiratory management plan if you have asthma or another lung disease.
-Call your doctor for advice if your symptoms worsen.
+Follow your healthcare provider's advice about medicines and respiratory management if you have asthma or another lung disease.
+Call your health care provider if your symptoms worsen.

 Prepare for wildfire season today.
 Review the Environmental Protection Agency's (EPA) Smoke-Ready Toolbox.